nategri/nematoduino/README.md

 biological worm's connectome, along with associated muscle cells.
 This implementation is based on prior work [1], but with the following improvements:

-* A compressed representaion of the connectome network (8 kilobytes)
+* A compressed representation of the connectome network (8 kilobytes)
 * Ability to run on the extremely flexible Arduino UNO platform
 * A biologically motivated conntectome-motor interface